-Going on a road trip with your cat may seem like a crazy idea.
-Cats and car rides are just not usually two things you’d think would go well together.
-Most people would agree with you too.
-Road tripping with your cat can actually be a lot of fun though, and your cat can even grow to enjoy it.
+Going on a cat road trip cat can actually be a lot of fun though, and your cat can even grow to enjoy it.
 There is also the added benefit of not having to hire a pet sitter if you’re able to bring your cat along with you on your travels.
 It takes preparation and practice, but we’ve got you covered with everything you need to know about how to travel with a cat in the car.
 Whether you’re wondering how to travel with a cat across country or just how to take a short road trip, keep reading for 13 cat road trip tips!

 As you may have guessed, traveling long distance with cats in the car is not as simple as just packing up and hitting the road.
 You’ll need to plan things out and make sure both you and your cat are prepared.
 If your cat is already harness and leashed trained, that’s a bonus.
 There are some other prep steps you’ll need to take as well before your trip.

-If your cat is not accustomed to riding in the car, you’ll want to ease her into it.
-Put her in the carrier you will be using for your trip*, and go for a ride around the block.
+If your cat is not accustomed to riding in the car, you’ll want to ease them into it.
+Put them in the carrier you will be using for your trip*, and go for a ride around the block.
 Next time, increase the distance you go.
-You don’t want her first car ride to be a trip across the country.
+You don’t want their first car ride to be a trip across the country.

-*Carrier Tip: Leave your cat’s carrier out in the house so she can get used to it on her own before you take her in the car.
-You can feed her in the carrier as well so she begins to associate it with positive experiences.
-You want her to view the carrier as a safe and comfortable hang out spot.
+*Carrier Tip: Leave your cat’s carrier out in the house so they can get used to it on their own before you take them in the car.
+You can feed them in the carrier as well so they begin to associate it with positive experiences.
+You want them to view the carrier as a safe and comfortable hang out spot.

 Of course you don’t expect or plan to lose your cat when on a trip, but it’s always best to be prepared.
-On the off chance that your cat gets away from you, you want to be sure her ID tags are current before you leave for your trip.
-If she’s not already microchipped, you might consider taking that step as well.
+On the off chance that your cat gets away from you, you want to be sure their ID tags are current before you leave for your trip.
+If they’re not already microchipped, you might consider taking that step as well.

 While you may be able to wing it and stay at the first hotel you come to when you’re traveling alone, it doesn’t work that way when traveling with your cat.
 Finding cat-friendly accommodations isn’t always easy.
 Make your reservations ahead of time so you are sure to be able to find a place to stay.

 If your road trip is only a couple hours long, you probably don’t have to worry about having a litter box in the car.
 However, if you will be on the road for several hours, you will need to have a plan for how your cat can go to the bathroom.
-There are actually several ways you can handle the litter box situation when traveling in the car with your cat.
+There are actually several ways you can handle the litter box situation when traveling with a cat by car.

 While you should definitely have a plan for how you’re going to handle the litter box situation, please understand that your cat may have a different idea of how things will go.
 For example, I always bring a litter box in the car on long trips, but my cats have never once used it.
 They always wait until we’re settled at our destination.